XFML Core — eXchangeable Faceted Metadata Language

 4.2.4.5 <publisher>

 Zero or one in the mapInfo element.
-The publisher is the owner of the map (so not nessecarily the website where it is published).
+The publisher is the owner of the map (so not necessarily the website where it is published).
 Contains a name element, an optional email element and an optional url element.

 4.2.4.6 <webMaster>